 While recognizing the improvements to the text made by this proposal, the Secretariat is concerned by the potential enforceability challenges created by new terms included in paragraphs b) and c) of the proposed new annotation #15.
-In the case of the exemptions introduced in paragraph b), these could be partially be covered by existing provisions of the Convention, such as those of Resolution Conf.
-13.7 (Rev. CoP17) on Control of trade in personal and household effects.
-In the case of paragraph c), the Secretariat anticipates implementation challenges associated to the fact that there is currently no agreed definition as to what is understood for "musical instruments".
+Particularly in the case of the latter, the Secretariat anticipates implementation challenges associated to the fact that there is currently no agreed definition as to what is understood for "musical instruments".
 In the case of paragraphs d) and e) of the proposed new annotation #15, the reference to other annotations within the same annotation is also a matter of concern.
-Finally, the Secretariat considers that the overall language of the proposed new annotation #15 can be improved in order to ease its interpretation.
+Finally, the Secretariat considers that the overall language of the proposed new annotation #15 can be improved in order to ease their interpretation.